Profile: Mahathir Mohamad

 Most infamously, his deputy prime minister, Anwar Ibrahim, was sacked, accused of corruption and sodomy and later jailed on the latter charge, when he called for economic and political reforms in 1998.

-Frequent barbed comments about the West also earned Dr Mahathir a reputation abroad.
+Frequent barbed comments about the West also earned Mr Mahathir a reputation abroad.
 Days before he resigned in October 2003, for example, he angered several foreign governments and Jewish groups by claiming a Jewish cabal "ruled the world".

 He said he left his post "disappointed... because I have achieved too little in my principal task of making my race a successful race, a race that is respected".